Extreme sports travel insurance: a simple guide

-If you’re an adrenalin junkie or simply going on an active holiday, you might need to check your travel insurance thoroughly.
-It may be that you need some extra cover to give you the protection you need.
+So, if you’re planning an adventurous high-thrills holiday, you may need some extra cover to give you the protection you need.

-In insurance terms, when is a sport an extreme sport?
+In insurance terms, what is considered an extreme sport?

 Each insurance provider has their own terms and will have different classifications for which sports are classed as extreme.
-So it’s important to check your cover details before buying your insurance to make sure your chosen activity is covered.
+So, it’s important to check your cover details before buying your insurance to make sure your chosen activity is covered.

 What if I don’t know what activities I’ll be doing yet?

-If you buy your travel insurance through your travel provider, they are duty bound to offer you a policy which is appropriate for the holiday you’re going on.
-This is particularly useful for activity type holidays but probably less so in a beach scenario.
-Just make sure you double check the details.
+If you buy your insurance through you travel provider, they are duty bound to offer you a policy that’s appropriate for the holiday you’re going on.

 Do I need travel insurance if I have an EHIC card?